wulzymart/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Task 8:
 Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+# Task 9:
+Write a program that prints the alphabet in uppercase, followed by a new line.

+	Your program should be maximum 3 lines long
+	You are not allowed to use:
+		any loops
+		any conditional statements
+		str.join()
+		any string literal
+		any system calls